Tag Archives: instructorships

 Question: Is there expensive, re-certification or instructor re-certification?

 No. It’s free and automatic when you simply attend another annual seminar.
-If you don’t attend, after a while, unless there are common-sense, extenuating circumstances, you sort of drop-drift off the active rolls.
-I don’t want to bother people with annual fees.
+If you don’t attend, after a while, unless there are common-sense, extenuating circumstances, you sort of drop-drift off the active rolls and off the webpage active list.
+I don’t want to bother people with monthly or annual fees.
 You need your own money!

 I do need to see ranking practitioners and instructors about once a year when common-sense-possible, because a common seminar will have a new theme, new materials and new evolutions.
 We never stop processing and progressing material.
 So, about once a year you need to swing by and see me if you can.
 I try to get close to you.
 No doubt I will travel more than my share to get within striking distance of you.

 Re-certification?
-We need to see rank holders and instructors about once every year.
+Ahain, we need to see rank holders and instructors about once every year.
 Or some reason why we can’t.
 (I am very flexible.)
 People listed on our instructor pages on our website, are active certified instructors.
-There are people not on the list that have attained various ranks to include Black Belt levels ranks in the last 30 years, but for whatever private or professional reasons, they are not recently active within this organization.
-They take up golf!?
+There are people not on the list that have attained various ranks to include Black Belt levels ranks in the last 30 years, but for whatever private or professional reasons, they are not recently active within our organization.
+Maybe they took up golf!?
 Have kids?
 Etc. They still possess these rankings, they are just not listed here on the active-duty pages.
 We are constantly improving and honing the material, as well as checking on the instructors and their progress.
 If he doesn’t see them for a long period?
 They simply fall off the active-duty list.
 Want back on the active list?
 Just Attend a seminar.

 Question: Can instructors promote their people?
 Yes.